 Before allowing anyone to drive your car, make sure they are trustworthy, responsible, and not under the influence of any drugs or alcohol.
 If you allow someone to drive your car and they are negligent, you may be held responsible for their actions.
 Be sure to have the most liability insurance you can afford to protect you, your family, and your assets.

-You can find more information about the insurance coverage you need by reading “3 Feet from Disaster” by car accident attorney Dirk J. Derrick who has over 25 years experience in handling insurance claims in Myrtle Beach, South Carolina.
+You can find more information about the insurance coverage you need by reading “3 Feet from Disaster” by car accident attorney Dirk J. Derrick who has focused on personal injury law since 1991 and has experience in handling insurance claims in Myrtle Beach, South Carolina.